Transformation Functions

 The controller will update the program position signals of each transformation input axis to be the forward transformed value of the current position.
 This mode also prevents motion on any input axes that are not also output axes.
 When using the C transformation feature, this mode requires that the forward transformation for each C transformation is correctly defined in the OnForward() function.

-This parameter can be modified only if all transformations are disabled.
+This parameter can be modified only if all the transformations are disabled.
 In both modes, if an axis is no longer part of a transformation (which can occur after a transformation is disabled), then all of its position signals will be updated to the most recent position of that axis.
 You can modify the active value of this parameter with the ParameterSetSystemValue() function and the enumeration that follows.

 Matrix Transformation